Project failure is very real

 Stress with .Net: 2007 -> Present

-Since ~2007 the .Net market really exploded.
+In ~2007 the .Net market really exploded.
 This caused two major issues:

 - Quantity of frameworks sky-rocketed

-- Quality of developers plummeted
+- Quality of frameworks reduced

 By 2007 most projects I arrived at had a fair number of frameworks/ tooling: Microsoft Patterns and Practices, ASP.Net Membership Provider, Log4Net and NUnit were particularly popular.
 As time progressed ORMs came into the mix; I have worked with at least five ORMs so far.
-Templating/ code generation frameworks and IDE helpers like Re-Sharper were also popular.
+Templating/ code generation frameworks and IDE plug-ins like Re-Sharper were also popular.

-Of those I listed above only log4net saves time in the short term.
+Few new technologies save time in the short term.
 Most frameworks/tools only reduce time/money/complexity the second or third time used.
 This is a well documented fact.
 A rule of mine has to been to never use more than two new technologies on a single project.
 Learning curves and risks are just too great.

 ~2007 -> 2012 was my ‘Project-Rescue Phase’.
 The majority required enormous effort to understand the technology stack and generally battles with managers/ architects to stabilize.
 Typically removing unnecessary technologies and performing major refactorings to simplify code/ make it testable via Continuous Integration.